-SWIFT QUALIFIED CERTIFICATES
+SWIFT QUALIFIED CERTIFICATES FOR ELECTRONIC SEALS

-These Certificates have a Policy OID 1.3.21.6.3.10.200.3.
+These certificates have a Policy OID 1.3.21.6.3.10.200.7.

-"SWIFT Qualified Certificates" are issued to Subscribers as defined in section 1.3.3.
+"SWIFT Qualified Certificates for Electronic Seals" are issued to Subscribers as defined in section 1.3.3.
 The creation of the keys is performed by the Subscriber, the key-size is 2048 bit, the corresponding private key is generated in, and resides in, an HSM (and cannot be exported in clear text form), and the validity period is 2 years.

-The Certificates issued under the SWIFT Qualified Certificates Certificate Policy provide assurance of the identity of the Subscriber, and are typically for use in conjunction with specific SWIFT services and products requiring such Qualified Certificates.
+The certificates issued under the SWIFT Qualified Certificates for Electronic Seals - Certificate Policy provide assurance of the identity of the Subscriber, and are for use in conjunction with specific SWIFT services and products allowing use of such Qualified Certificates for Electronic Seals as documented in the relevant service documentation.

-The permitted usage of a SWIFT Qualified Certificate is limited to the support of electronic signatures and non-repudiation.
-See section 7.1 for more information on the KeyUsage definition of a SWIFT Qualified Certificate.
+The permitted usage of a SWIFT Qualified Certificate for Electronic Seals is limited to the support of advanced electronic seals in connection with the provision and use of specific SWIFT services and products only.
+See section 7.1 for more information on the KeyUsage definition of a SWIFT Qualified Certificate for Electronic Seals.

-The Subscriber is identified through an ISO 9362 Business Identifier Code (BIC) in the Certificate Subject field.
+The Subscriber is identified through an ISO 9362 Business Identifier Code (BIC) and the organizationIdentifier described in section 3.1.
+Both of these identifiers are contained in the Certificate Subject field.